DenislavMihov/SoftUni/SoftUni Fundamentals/functions/README.md

 4. Repeat String

 Write a function that receives a string and a counter n.
 The function should return a new string – the result of repeating the old string n times.
 Print the result of the function.
 Try using lambda.

+5. Orders

+Write a function that calculates the total price of an order and returns it.
+The function should receive one of the following products: "coffee", "coke", "water", or "snacks", and a quantity of the product.
+The prices for a single piece of each product are:

+· coffee - 1.50

+· water - 1.00

+· coke - 1.40

+· snacks - 2.00

+Print the result formatted to the second decimal place.